WhitrayHB/Celecraft/README.md

 # Celecraft
-A fabric mod for building Celeste in Minecraft.
+A fabric mod which adds some "Celestial" contents!

-Won't be developed for a long time
+The inspiration comes from Celeste.

+Still waiting for developing.